HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Possibly a disease of the placenta is causal for the autoimmunological mechanism.
+Possibly a disease of the placenta is causative for the autoimmunological mechanism.
 This is suggested in particular by:

 - Disease occurs only in pregnancy and in chorionic carcinoma and bladder mole.